-With a firm texture, this cheese is perfect for slicing and finely grating.
-Encased in an all butter puff pastry, the grated cheese melts into the onion marmalade and creates the most delightful Mini Sparkenhoe Red Leicester Tarts.
+Since this cheese has a firm texture is perfect for slicing and finely grating.
+Encased in an all butter puff pastry, the grated cheese melts into the onion marmalade and creates the most delightful mini bites.

 Made in minutes, these tarts are easy to make, bake in minutes and then ready to serve.

 Recipe: Makes 28-32 Mini Sparkenhoe Red Leicester Tarts